 Mosaic Oak Tree Plaque Dedications

-The Arboretum is pleased to offer mosaic oak tree plaques in the Peter J. Shields Oak Grove for dedication.
+The Arboretum and Public Garden has previously offered mosaic oak tree plaques in the Peter J. Shields Oak Grove for dedication.
 Since the plaques were installed in the Oak Grove in 2009, we’ve seen how children’s imaginations are sparked by the whimsical portrayals of jays, deer, and insects.
-The colorful plaques have already become a treasured feature of the stately grove and the Arboretum’s educational programs.
+The colorful plaques have already become a treasured feature of the stately grove and the Arboretum and Public Garden’s educational programs.

 Each mosaic tree plaque is a striking portrait of an oak tree, bringing alive the story of its unique leaves, acorns, bark, and the animals that share its life.
 UC Davis entomology students and community members worked with the Art-Science Fusion Program in fall 2009 to hand-craft these beautiful ceramic plaques for 35 oak trees along the paths.